quietfanatic/liv/README.md

 ### USAGE

-Requires a video driver that supports OpenGL 3.1 or higher.
-Any personal computer made since 2011 should work.
+Requires a video driver that supports OpenGL ES 3.0 or higher.
+Any personal computer made since 2012 should work.

 There are lots of settings you can configure by editing the file `settings.ayu` in the program directory (it may not exist until you run the program once).

+There are comparatively few command-line arguments.
+You can get info about them with `--help`.

 Note that by default, left-clicking in the window will trap the pointer (make it invisible and constrain it to the window).
 Left-click again or press Escape to bring it back.

-There are comparatively few command-line arguments.
-You can get info about them with `--help`.

 ### FEATURES AND ROADMAP